dwcoder/MM-The-Gearmaker/Characterbooks/Host.md

 Make sure the participants understand that they need to establish a means, motive, and opportunity if they want to accuse someone of murder (if they get all the clues, there is just one answer that makes sense).

 ## During the evening, at start of the event

 You should discover the body of Wilbur Haborlian.
 According to your opinion as an inspector:

+ - Wilbur's body was found in his laboratory, next to his workbench.
+It wasn't locked, and the lock on it doesn't appear to work.
+It is easy to gain access, the lab is connected to the rest of the house.
+There are plenty of rooms nearby in which the killer could have hidden; and everyone on site would have had access to it.
  - Wilbur is wearing a very ornate pocket watch.
 It is stuck at around 04:00.
 On the back it says "To my dear Husband, for old Times' sake".
  - He was killed with the famous ceremonial knife that belongs to the CEO, and the wound was very *scientific* in nature.
  - Nearby, a can of what looks like petrol lies empty.
 The body is covered with something that smells of oil.
 There is a lighter next to the body, and a charred piece of cloth, also covered with the same liquid, and that looks somewhat charred.
 Nothing else in the room is burnt.